Pruning Trees & Shrubs in Your Landscape

 - Evergreen Tree Pruning Calendar, a guide from Virginia Cooperative Extension.

-- A Quick Guide to Pruning Hydrangeas, from University of Maryland Extension.
+- Guide to Pruning Hydrangeas, from University of Maryland Extension.
 Keep in mind that gardens in Maryland are probably colder and in a different USDA Hardiness Zone than your NC garden.

 I know when to prune.
 How should I prune?